- Development of dangerous goods legislation

 12 HSE is one of the enforcement authorities for many aspects of CDG Regs (but note that DfT is the "competent authority" for most purposes – see Regulation 25 and notes below).

-13 Regulation 32 allows suitably qualified and appointed police officers and VOSA (Vehicle and Operators Standards Agency) officers to enforce the regulations “on the road” (see Operational Strategy & Enforcement).
+13 Regulation 32 allows suitably qualified and appointed police officers and Driver and Vehicle Standards Agency (DVSA) officers to enforce the regulations "on the road" (see Operational Strategy & Enforcement).
 That chapter also includes enforcement guidance.

 14 International standards on the transport of dangerous goods by road are derived from the recommendations of the UN Committee of Experts.
 These recommendations are contained in the so-called "orange book", and form the basis of a series of codes covering the classification, packaging and labelling of dangerous goods for transport by road, rail, sea and air.